atsign-foundation/at_protocol/decisions/2023-01-pkam-per-app-and-device.md

   * [Appendix - current flows](#appendix---current-flows)
     * [First client onboarding](#first-client-onboarding)
     * [Subsequent client onboarding](#subsequent-client-onboarding)

 <!-- TOC -->

 ## Context & Problem Statement

 Current PKAM (Public Key Authentication Method) supports only a single keypair.
-- Key pairs are created by first device/app on the edge.
+* Key pairs are created by first device/app on the edge.
-- Device/app holds the private key; the public key is placed on the secondary server
+* Device/app holds the private key; the public key is placed on the secondary server
-- Access is “all or nothing” - access to the private key delivers access to everything
+* Access is “all or nothing” - access to the private key delivers access to everything
-- atSign owners are asked to manage/store keys, safely.
+* atSign owners are asked to manage/store keys, safely.
-  - This is always tricky
+  * This is always tricky
-  - Inevitable that atSign owners will sometimes accidentally leak keys
+  * Inevitable that atSign owners will sometimes accidentally leak keys
-- Apps require the atSign owner to give the keys to the app
+* Apps require the atSign owner to give the keys to the app
-- Authentication flow, given an existing PKAM keypair, is
+* Authentication flow, given an existing PKAM keypair, is
-  - App sends `from:@alice` to `@alice`'s atServer
+  * App sends `from:@alice` to `@alice`'s atServer
-  - atServer responds with a challenge `data:<challenge>`
+  * atServer responds with a challenge `data:<challenge>`
-  - App signs the challenge with its PKAM private key, sends `pkam:<signature>`
+  * App signs the challenge with its PKAM private key, sends `pkam:<signature>`
-  - atServer verifies the signature against the PKAM public key which it knows
+  * atServer verifies the signature against the PKAM public key which it knows

 ## Goals

-- Limit likelihood of compromise of private keys
+* Limit likelihood of compromise of private keys
-  - Limit private keys required by apps to the bare minimum - a single keypair whose private key may be held on a TPM / secure element
+  * Limit private keys required by apps to the bare minimum - a single keypair whose private key may be held on a TPM / secure element
-  - No more exporting of keys files for import by other apps+devices
+  * No more exporting of keys files for import by other apps+devices
-  - Easy-to-use management of app access and app namespace permissions
+  * Easy-to-use management of app access and app namespace permissions
-- Limit blast radius if private keys are compromised
+* Limit blast radius if private keys are compromised
-  - Apply access controls to apps' use of the atSign's namespace
+  * Apply access controls to apps' use of the atSign's namespace
-  - Easy-to-use modification / revocation of app access and app namespace permissions
+  * Easy-to-use modification / revocation of app access and app namespace permissions

 ### Non-goals

 ## Other considerations

 ## Proposal Summary

 This proposal is based upon, and expands upon, [this summary proposal](https://docs.google.com/presentation/d/1Yo30hVGfasBEZqeYGNlhhuqLbLLE-l6Qm8RpbBGvNBs/edit#slide=id.gd1dd4acffa_0_5)
-- APKAM (Application PKAM) - a keypair per app+device
+* APKAM (Application PKAM) - a keypair per app+device
-- MPKAM - an APKAM which has access to the `.__manage` namespace
+* MPKAM - an APKAM which has access to the `.__manage` namespace
-- APKAM enrollment requests can be approved only by apps which have an MPKAM
+* APKAM enrollment requests can be approved only by apps which have an MPKAM
-- Device/app stores the minimum amount of information
+* Device/app stores the minimum amount of information
-  - unique enrollment ID
+  * unique enrollment ID
-  - keys
+  * keys
-    - the APKAM keypair
+    * the APKAM keypair
-      - the private key may be held on a TPM
+      * the private key may be held on a TPM
-    - an APKAM symmetric key specific to this enrollment
+    * an APKAM symmetric key specific to this enrollment
-      - This is required because
+      * This is required because
-        - the approving app needs to be able to send private key(s) to the enrolling app
+        -*the approving app needs to be able to send private key(s) to the enrolling app
-        - the APKAM private key may be on a TPM which does not support using the private key for decryption but only for signing
+        * the APKAM private key may be on a TPM which does not support using the private key for decryption but only for signing
-- An enrollment interaction flow will
+* An enrollment interaction flow will
-  - Allow new apps to request that their app+device be approved and have their APKAM public key stored on the atServer
+  * Allow new apps to request that their app+device be approved and have their APKAM public key stored on the atServer
-  - Allow requests to be approved or denied by another existing app with the appropriate authority
+  * Allow requests to be approved or denied by another existing app with the appropriate authority
-  - Make encryption keypairs' private keys and symmetric keys available as appropriate to the newly enrolled app by encrypting with the APKAM **symmetric** key
+  * Make encryption keypairs' private keys and symmetric keys available as appropriate to the newly enrolled app by encrypting with the APKAM **symmetric** key
-- After enrollment, an app needs to be able to
+* After enrollment, an app needs to be able to
-  - Authenticate with APKAM keypair and enrollment id
+  * Authenticate with APKAM keypair and enrollment id
-  - Fetch all keys which have been shared with this enrollment id
+  * Fetch all keys which have been shared with this enrollment id
-    - And decrypt those keys using the APKAM **symmetric** key
+    * And decrypt those keys using the APKAM **symmetric** key
-- There must be a way to revoke enrollment of a given APKAM
+* There must be a way to revoke enrollment of a given APKAM
-  - an enrolled app should be able to revoke its own enrollment
+  * an enrolled app should be able to revoke its own enrollment
-- Additions to `pkam` verb syntax
+* Additions to `pkam` verb syntax
-- New verb `enroll` for enrollment management
+* New verb `enroll` for enrollment management
-- New verb `keys` for management of (1) encryption keypairs (2) 'self' encryption keys
+* New verb `keys` for management of (1) encryption keypairs (2) 'self' encryption keys

 ## Proposal In Detail

 ### Initial bootstrap enrollment

 #### Overview

-- Do CRAM and PKAM as done prior to APKAM
+* Do CRAM and PKAM as done prior to APKAM
-- Then follow up with an `enroll` request
+* Then follow up with an `enroll` request

 #### Description

-In addition to what is done now (CRAM auth, PKAM auth, cutting default encryption keypair and default 'self' encryption key), the client also
+In addition to what is done now (CRAM auth, PKAM auth, cutting default encryption keypair and default 'self' encryption key), the client
+also:
-- generates an 'APKAM symmetric key' and encrypts it with default encryption public key
+* generates an 'APKAM symmetric key' and encrypts it with default encryption public key
-- client stores two keys on the server via `enroll` request
+* client stores two keys on the server via `enroll` request
-  - default self encryption key - encrypted with APKAM symmetric key
+  * default self encryption key - encrypted with APKAM symmetric key
-  - default encryption private key - encrypted with APKAM symmetric key
+  * default encryption private key - encrypted with APKAM symmetric key
-- client only need to store their enrollmentID, APKAM private key and APKAM symmetric key - however, for backwards compatibility will store those things in addition to everything that is in the current atKeys file format
+* client only need to store their enrollmentID, APKAM private key and APKAM symmetric key - however, for backwards compatibility will store those things in addition to everything that is in the current atKeys file format.

 #### Sequence diagram

 ```mermaid
 sequenceDiagram
     participant FirstClient